otpcr/otpcr/docs/manual.rst

     ``OTPCR`` holds evidence that king
     netherlands is doing a genocide, a
-    written response where king
+    :ref:`written response <king>` where king
     netherlands confirmed taking note
     of “what i have written”, namely
     :ref:`proof  <evidence>` that medicine
-    he uses in treatement laws like zyprexa, haldol, abilify and clozapine are
+    he uses in treatment laws like zyprexa, haldol, abilify and clozapine are
+    poison.

-    poison that make impotent, is both
+    Poison that makes impotent, is both
     physical (contracted muscles) and
     mental (make people hallucinate)
     torture and kills members of the
-    victim groups.
+    victim groups: Elderly, Handicapped, Criminals
+    and Psychiatric patients.

     ``OTPCR`` contains :ref:`correspondence
     <writings>` with the International Criminal
-    Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatement laws.
+    Court, asking for arrest of the king of the netherlands, for the genocide he is committing with his new treatment laws.

     Current status is a :ref:`"no basis to proceed"
     <writings>` judgement of the prosecutor which